SQL Developer Interview Questions

 Question: What is the difference between an Index and a View, and how are each used within SQL?

-Explanation: This question digs a little deeper into your technical acumen and your knowledge of the SQL language.
-The interviewer will ask more difficult technical questions as they become satisfied with your level of competency as a SQL Developer.
+Explanation: This question digs a little deeper into your technical acumen and knowledge of the SQL language.
+The interviewer will ask more difficult technical questions as they become satisfied with your level of competency as an SQL developer.

-Question: Following up on my last question, what are some of the benefits of views and a SQL application?
+Question: Following up on my last question, what are some of the benefits of Views and an SQL application?

 Explanation: Since the majority of questions will be technical ones, you should anticipate follow-up questions like this one.
 This provides the interviewer the opportunity to delve deeper into a topic.
 It also indicates that this particular technology or function is important to the company’s operations.
 You answer this question just like you answer the other technical questions.

-Example: “The best features of views are they do not consume much space, so they can be used without impacting the overall performance of the SQL app.
-Additionally, they provide users a simple way to retrieve information without the complexity of creating a SQL query.”
+Example: “The best feature of Views is they do not consume much space so they can be used without impacting the overall performance of the SQL app.
+Additionally, they provide users a simple way to retrieve information without the complexity of creating an SQL query.”

 Question: Can you describe the different types of SQL statements and how they are used?

 Explanation: Another technical question that asks about a specific feature of SQL.
-Straightforwardly answer this providing the definitions and a brief statement of how the statements are used.
+Use a straightforward answer, providing the definitions and a brief statement of how the statements are used.
 If the interviewer needs more information, they will request it in a follow-up question.

 Example: “There are five types of SQL statements.
-These include Data Query Language or DQL which retrieves the data, Data Definition Language, or DDL used to define the structure that holds the data, Data Manipulation Language, or DML which is used to manipulate the data, Data Control Language or DCL used to control the visibility of the data, and finally, TCL which stands for Transaction Control Language, that manages data transactions.”
+These include Data Query Language or DQL which retrieves the data, Data Definition Language or DDL which is used to define the structure that holds the data, Data Manipulation Language or DML which is used to manipulate the data, Data Control Language or DCL which is used to control the visibility of the data, and finally, TCL which stands for Transaction Control Language which manages data transactions.”

 Question: Two commands are used to delete data in SQL.
-These are delete and truncate.
-Can you tell me the difference between these?
+These are Delete and Truncate.
+Can you tell me the difference between them?

 Explanation: On the surface, this appears to be a trick question, but it isn’t.
-Experienced SQL Developers should know the difference between these two commands that do roughly the same thing.
-Knowing the answer will demonstrate your in-depth skills as a SQL Developer.
+Experienced SQL developers should know the difference between these two commands that roughly do the same thing.
+Knowing the answer will demonstrate your in-depth skills as an SQL developer.

 Example: “While both of these commands can delete data, they do it in different ways.
-Delete is a DML command and is used to delete all the records row by row.
+Delete is a DML command used to delete all the records row by row.
 You can also use it to delete a specific record.
-The disadvantage of this command is that it runs slower than truncate.
+The disadvantage of this command is that it runs slower than Truncate.
 Truncate, on the other hand, is a DDL command used to delete all of the records at a single time.
-The disadvantage of truncate is that it cannot be used to delete a single record.”
+The disadvantage of Truncate is that it cannot be used to delete a single record.”

 Question: There are two types of tests used in most SQL operations.
-These are Database Testing and GUI Testing.
-Can you describe the difference between these?
+They are Database Testing and GUI Testing.
+Can you describe the difference between them?

 Explanation: This is more of an operational question in which the interviewer is seeking to assure themselves that you perform tests while managing a database.
 Knowing the difference between these two types of tests will indicate that you’ve run both of them in the past.

-Example: “The main difference between these two is that GUI testing is performed on the front end while database testing takes place on the back end.
-Additionally, GUI testing involves items visible to the users, while database testing uncovers invisible or unseen errors.
-Finally, database testing is a SQL function, whereas GUI testing isn’t.”
+Example: “The main difference between them is that GUI Testing is performed on the front end while Database Testing takes place on the back end.
+Additionally, GUI Testing involves items visible to the users while Database Testing uncovers invisible or unseen errors.
+Finally, Database Testing is an SQL function, whereas GUI Testing isn’t.”

 ADDITIONAL SQL DEVELOPER INTERVIEW QUESTIONS